Kitchen Stewardship | Caring for All Our Gifts

 Omega 3 fatty acids found in fish and other marine and land animals are considered essential fatty acids, which means that we cannot manufacture them ourselves, we need to obtain them in our diets.
 This is incredibly important for brain development in utero and young children.
 Research has repeatedly linked low levels of the omega-3 fatty acid DHA to neurodevelopmental disorders including autism and ADHD.
 This is why most Obstetricians are recommending that pregnant women take DHA supplements.
 Ideally, a couple would be taking Omega 3 supplements preconception.

-What are the Benefits of Fish Oil?
+What Are the Benefits of Fish Oil?

 Can’t I just take plant based Omega 3s?